chromice/programming-style-guides/CSS coding style guide.md

 LESS code MUST be use `//` comment blocks exclusively, instead of `/* */`.

-Comments MUST be placed on a new line above their subject.
+Comments MUST be on a separate line before their subject.

 Code SHOULD be broken into discrete sections and subsections.